YTPLGMVQ/Sankofa/README.md

 * optional: run '~/go/bin/retrograde' to build a small end-game database
 * run '~/go/bin/sankofa'
 * open 'http://localhost:10000' in a Web browser with CSS and SVG capabilities
+* '-h' parameter for help on the command line

 # Oware